Azure/Enterprise-Scale/docs/wiki/ALZ-Policies-Testing.md

 - Conditions that should be true when the policy is evaluated, so it is compliant
 - Conditions that should be false when the policy is evaluated, so it is non-compliant

 It is important to test all the conditions evaluated in the policy.
-More on this below.
+For example, if the policy is evaluating the `location` of a resource, you should test the following scenarios:

+- Resource is deployed in a location that is compliant with the policy
+- Resource is deployed in a location that is non-compliant with the policy

+See the [How to write Pester tests for policies](#how-to-write-pester-tests-for-policies) section for more details on how to write Pester tests for policies.

 ### Where is the testing framework?